TempleEight/temple-docs/TempleEight/docs/arch/service.md

 }
 ```

-And here is the corresponding generated file tree:
+Here is the corresponding generated file tree:
 ```
 ├── Dockerfile
 ├── config.json